-If you guys have completed any of my Good Sweat Guides you know that goal setting is always included.
-I’ve been on my own wellness journey for about 8 years now and creating goals around healthy eating and training keep me accountable and motivated.
+If you’ve completed any of my Good Sweat Guides you know that goal setting is always included.
+I’ve been on my own wellness journey for years now and creating sustainable daily goals keep me accountable and motivated.

 WHAT do I want to accomplish?